samreen-ui/AI-Farming/README.md

 You can view our complete project presentation here:
 [🔗 Google Drive - Project PPT](https://drive.google.com/drive/folders/1ThdyCXxq3wBGJCQOdhzN889q8w6TV-Hk?usp=sharing)

-An intelligent mobile application that leverages **Machine Learning** and **Deep Learning** to improve agricultural practices.
+It is an intelligent mobile application that leverages **Machine Learning** and **Deep Learning** to improve agricultural practices.
 It supports:

 -  Crop Recommendation
 -  Crop Yield Prediction